-1.1.3.2 Dependencies on Other Services
+Dependencies on Other Services

-The Log Service needs the OpenFusion Notification Service to be installed, although it is not necessary to license the Notification Service (in order to use the Log Service).
+The Log Service needs the OpenFusion Notification Service to be installed.

 The Log Service examples included in this guide use the OpenFusion Naming Service.
 Although the Log Service itself does not require this service, the Naming Service is highly recommended.